Pad a Dress Form to Your True Body Shape

 - Clear plastic wrap (I prefer the type that sticks to itself, like Glad Press’n Seal)

-- Dry beans (small beans, like lentils, work best), rice, or unpopped popcorn, 4 cups (more if you are very large-busted, or large bellied
+- 4 cups dry beans (small legumes, like lentils, work best), rice, or unpopped popcorn (More may be needed if you are large-busted, or large bellied.)

-- Bonded batting; the amount depends on how much you need to add to your form.
-If you are only one or two sizes larger on the bottom, a crib-size quilt bat should be enough.
-If you are four sizes bigger on the bottom, you will likely use a twin-size bat.
+- Bonded batting (If you are only one or two sizes larger on the bottom, a crib-size quilt bat should be enough.
+If you are four sizes bigger on the bottom, you will likely use a twin-size bat.)

-- You can use pillow stuffing to fill the cups of a bra, or to add volume to the belly and derriere areas; one small bag will be more than enough.
+- Small bag pillow stuffing, to fill the cups of a bra or add volume to the belly and derrière areas

 Shape the bust